Positive definite metric spaces: Magnitude in

 The last theorem of this section is a generalization of another result of Leinster \cite[Theorem 3.5.6]{Leinster} which complements Theorem \ref{T:growth-upper} for subsets with positive volume.
-Leinster states the result for finite dimensional positive definite normed spaces, but the proof, which will not be repeated here, generalizes immediately from norms to translation invariant, homogeneous metrics on $\R^n$. (\emph{Homogeneous} is used here in the sense that for some $\beta > 0$, $d(tx,0) = t^\beta d(x,0)$ for every $x\in \R^n$ and $t>0$, and not in the sense of possessing a transitive isometry group which follows in any case from translation invariance.)
-This covers in particular $\bigl(\ell_p^n\bigr)^\alpha$ in the entire range $0<p\le 2$ and $0 < \alpha \le 1$, for which the metric is homogeneous of degree $\alpha \min\{1,p\}$.
+Leinster states the result for finite dimensional positive definite normed spaces, but the proof, which will not be repeated here, generalizes immediately from norms to translation invariant, homogeneous metrics on $\R^n$. \begin{thm} Let $d$ be a positive definite, translation invariant metric on $\R^n$ which is homogeneous of degree $\beta \in (0,1]$, and let $B = \{ x \in \R^n \mid d(x,0) \le 1\}$.
+If $A \subseteq (\R^n, d)$ is compact, then